kdave/btrfs-progs/Documentation/dev/Development-notes.rst

    This would cause the filesystem to be flipped read-only to prevent further corruption.

-   Additionally call trace would be dumpped for the first btrfs_abort_transaction() call site.
+   Additionally call trace would be dumped for the first btrfs_abort_transaction() call site.

 -  ASSERT()